top of page

 EU Students

-If you’re studying at BUas, you MUST have health insurance.
+If you’re studying in The Netherlands, you MUST have health insurance.

 Antibiotics?
 Not so Fast!